influxdata/telegraf/plugins/inputs/haproxy/README.md

 stats from multiple sockets at once.

 To use HTTP Basic Auth add the username and password in the userinfo section of the URL: `http://user:password@1.2.3.4/haproxy?stats`.
-The credentials sent via the `Authorization` header and not using the request URL.
+The credentials are sent via the `Authorization` header and not using the request URL.

 #### keep_field_names